 Stackable Concrete Washout Pan

 The Stackable Concrete Washout Pan is your jobsite solution for collecting concrete washout or washwater.
 Truck chutes, pump hoppers and tools can be washed in the container, which will hold the liquids and solids until reclaimed.
-This Washout Pan is also leakproof to ensure containment of washout.
+The Concrete Washout Pan is a leakproof washout pan.
 It also features high-quality Pewag rated D-rings, providing exceptionally strong lifting points.
 These D-rings swivel 180 degrees, allowing for connection at the desired position.
 Additionally, the D-rings also provide secure tie-down points when transporting one or more washout pans.
 Up to 9 units can be transported or stored together with this washout pan’s stackable design.

 Concrete washout pans should not exceed the recommended fill capacity and should be cleaned out upon reaching 75% of capacity.
-To avoid potential overflowing during a rainfall, add a Steel Rain Lid (SKU# WPL-604814).
+To avoid potential overflowing during a rainfall, add a Steel Washout Pan Lid (SKU# WPL-727224).

 Product images shown are for illustration purposes only and may vary from actual products.

 *Note: Always distribute load evenly.
 When uniform weight capacity is calculated for any product, the capacity is based on the weight being uniformly distributed over the entire usable area.
 For those products with casters or wheels, the maximum weight capacity is the lowest weight capacity of either the product or the set of casters/wheels.